Questions Answered About L-theanine and Suntheanine

 For the next series of tests, increase your doses, first taking one, then the other, and then, both.
 Look at it objectively.
 Do they seem to be helping?

-It’s important to realize that one can get all of the same benefits with good sleep habits that they get in a bottle of these two supplements.
+One can get all of the same benefits with good sleep habits they get in a bottle of these two supplements.
 It is easy to take a pill, however, and that’s why both of them are popular.

 Make sure to discuss the results of your study with your provider who may be able to give you useful feedback.